 When I entered The Olympian Boutique Hotel situated in heart of the West Kowloon area, I couldn’t believe what I was seeing.
 Living a luxury lifestyle in Hong Kong is about how much living space one can reside in.
-Space is a premium, it’s like finding a needle in a hay stack.
+Space is a premium, it’s like finding a needle in a haystack.
 Therefore the jewel in the crown in this boutique hotel is the amount of entertainment and living space one can have.
 On average each interior room space, ranges from 43 m2 and 75 m2, with soaring 3.3m ceiling windows that overlook the Hong Kong skyline.
 This is a unique hotel that only has 32 rooms situated on the ground floor only.

 Scandi Vibes Grand Harbour View Room

-For me the harbour view room has a Scandi Vibe and Nordic in design.
-The use of dark silk wood has a natural beauty that shines throughout the room and adds a natural charm to classic modern schemes.
+For me, the harbour view room has a Scandi Vibe and Nordic in design.
+The use of dark silkwood has a natural beauty that shines throughout the room and adds a natural charm to classic modern schemes.
 The use of contrasting colours gives the room a dramatic look and the usage of harmonised mat textures throughout the room and the hotel is just stunning.

 The dedicated storage for shoes and clothing are housed behind pocket doors and pull out shelves to create a clean and sleek look.
-My favourite being the box storage for the hairdryer, enclosed with it’s own mirror and plug.
+My favourite being the box storage for the hairdryer, enclosed with its own mirror and plug.
 This is a first for me and just adds to a unique way of living.
-The space flowed well and the planning and attention to detail regarding interior storage including a microwave, stainless steel sink and huge fridge, is why I chose to eat in.
+Space flowed well and the planning and attention to detail regarding interior storage including a microwave, stainless steel sink and huge fridge, is why I chose to eat in.
 These were all hidden behind pocket doors that hinge open and then slide away as to not obstruct space.
 The clever usage of pull out shelves in this room, made it possible to keep my room clean.

 Luxury Shower And Bathroom

 The Olympian Boutique hotel trends the latest in bathing beauties.
 Making a statement is the use of the very latest brassware, which creates an instant impact regarding relaxation.
 This is an emerging trend bringing different textures and colours that have been seen in the kitchen and living space, now making their way into bathroom designs.
-The mat black brassware used here, is an industrial look that has been used for all the edges for the doors and mirrors and it truly gives it a modern edgy vibe.
-The walk in shower space is huge and the use of oversize beige tiles gives an instant Spa ambiance.
+The mat black brassware used here is an industrial look that has been used for all the edges for the doors and mirrors and it truly gives it a modern edgy vibe.
+The walk-in shower space is huge and the use of oversize beige tiles gives an instant Spa ambience.
 The shower power dazzling chrome finish with its cylindrical profile and understated design is a pure example of luxury that you won’t find at home.
-The tap wear is composed with an elegant range of bathroom brassware from Kohler, which is understated in design with clean contemporary lines.
+The tap wear is composed of an elegant range of bathroom brassware from Kohler, which is understated in design with clean contemporary lines.

 Breakfast which is served in the lounge is very fresh, well presented and a great way to start the day.
 There are plenty of options to choose by for international guests and endless drinks and beverages too.
 I like the usage of relaxing harmonious palette of neutral greys and monochromes used in the lounge room.
 It provides a personal sanctuary to retreat to at the start or close of each busy day.

 The modern utility trend embraced throughout the hotel was fabulous.
 The use of industrial design materials such as sleek stainless steel, marble, metals and textiles is why I loved my stay so much.
 The huge space is why a lot of locals are always booking a stay here.
-From wedding guests or those having a fabulous weekend away with family and friends is the key success to this hotel.
+From wedding guests or those having a fabulous weekend away with family and friends is the key success of this hotel.